EmGargano/bmi_calculator/README.md

-# bmicalculator
+# BMI Calculator

-A new Flutter application.
+A new Flutter application from tutorial of Marcin Szałek on [Fidev](https://fidev.io/design-challenges/).

 ## Getting Started